koto-lang/koto/crates/cli/docs/libs/random.md

 Selects a random value from the input using the current thread's generator.

-- If the input is a list or a tuple, a randomly selected element will be returned.
+- If the input is empty, then `null` will be returned.
 - If the input is a map, then a tuple containing the key and value of a randomly selected entry will be returned.
 - If the input is a range, then the result will be an integer within the given range.
+- If the input is some other indexable type (like a list or tuple), then a randomly selected element from the input will be returned.

 ### Example